 Pastor Puls is pastor of both Mammoth Lakes Lutheran Church and Grace Lutheran Church in Bishop, CA. He graduated from Ft.
 Wayne Theological Seminary in Ft.
 Wayne, Indiana in 1987.
 He served Canoga Park Lutheran Church in Canoga Park, California from 1987 to 1997.
 In January of 1997 he was called to pastor Grace Lutheran Church in Bishop.
 In November 2014 Pastor Puls was installed as pastor of Mammoth Lakes Lutheran Church.
 He continues his education by attending the Ft.
 Wayne Theological Seminary Symposium each year.

 Pastor Puls is passionate about sharing the gospel of salvation through faith in Jesus.
 In addition to Sunday worship services, he preaches over the radio waves, in prisons and jails, in hospitals and nursing homes, and he loves teaching little children through weekly preschool chapels and midweek school.
-He is married to Sheri, and they have four grown children and four grandchildren.
+He is married to Sheri, and they have four grown children and five grandchildren.